A construction loan is a type of home loan that's designed for people who are building their own home as opposed to buying one.

 Construction loans can be a more appropriate loan to take out when building a house from scratch or when doing a major renovation, and you might not get approved for a standard home loan otherwise.

 Construction loans function very differently from a standard home loan.
-They typically charge interest-only repayments during the build.
-This is to make sure your repayments are kept at a minimum during construction before reverting to a standard principal and interest home loan afterwards.
+They typically charge interest-only repayments during the building process.

 |Stage||What it includes|